DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 What's currently implemented functionality-wise?

 The oxp currently adds flavour by displaying a Tax level and a Treasury level in the F7 system information.
-Each system treasury is increased by taxation each player jump.
+Each system treasury is increased by taxation each player jump, depending on the time past since the last jump.
 Why taxation?
 Because wars require money, and countries are defeated either by battles or by bankruptcy, sometimes the latter producing the former.
 So systems treasury should be a main factor in a war/diplomacy framework.

+The event system is currently DISABLED.

 ==============================
 What's currently implemented technically?